General System Information

 Local Telephone Service

 On-campus residential students must pay a $50 phone line activation fee per room, per academic year, if they elect to have local telephone service.
-This fee can be paid in the Business Office.
-Once your line is activated by the auxiliary services administrator, simply plug in your own telephone to the outlet.
+This fee can be paid in Hornet Central.
+Once your line is activated by the Auxiliary Services administrator, simply plug in your own telephone to the outlet.
 Please note that each residential room has a phone outlet.

 Long-Distance Telephone Service